-- Creatively define key design elements of the final interior design project through familiar and unfamiliar presentation techniques.
+- Creatively define key design elements of the final interior design project through visual presentation techniques.

-- Communicate their final year interior design project in a professionally curated degree show format.
+- Communicate their final year interior design project in a professionally curated design book presentation.

 |Ching, Francis, D.K.
 Architectural Graphics, Wiley 6th edition, 2014.|